ANZCOR Guidelines

 The effective management of behavioural disturbance in children is difficult and requires specialised training and extensive experience, increasing the need to seek appropriate support and assistance early.
 The same general principles of management apply as described above modified to the child’s age and needs.

 The initial focus of management should be on your safety, the safety of others and the safety of the child.
-Involvement of the child’s family/ carer (if available and appropriate) will generally be helpful in the first aid setting.
-The child’s family / carer will be able to provide advice and assistance to determine the most likely effective de-escalation strategies such as age appropriate distraction techniques (e.g. toys).
+Involvement of the child’s family/carer (if available and appropriate) will generally be helpful in the first aid setting.
+The child’s family/carer will be able to provide advice and assistance to determine the most likely effective de-escalation strategies such as age-appropriate distraction techniques (e.g. toys) [Good Practice Statement].

 Physical restraint

-Physical restraint is associated with potential harm to both the aggressive or agitated / behaviourally disturbed person and the care provider.
+Physical restraint is associated with potential harm to both the aggressive or agitated/behaviourally disturbed person and the care provider.
 The risks of physical restraint typically outweigh the benefits.
-ANZCOR recommends avoiding the physical restraint of aggressive, agitated/behaviourally disturbed persons by bystanders / first aiders and first aid providers.
+Restraint can escalate violence or result in physical injury to both parties.
+ANZCOR recommends avoiding the physical restraint of aggressive, agitated/behaviourally disturbed persons by bystanders/first aiders and first aid providers [Good Practice Statement].

 References

-3. Zeller S, Nordstrom K, Wilson M, The Diagnosis and management of Agitation.
-2017 Cambridge: Cambridge University Press
+3. Rozel J, Stowell K, Thorkelson G: The Diagnosis and management of Agitation.
+Cambridge University Press; 2017.

 Further Reading